 Cooling your inflamed subacromial bursa as needed throughout the day, for approximately 15 - 20 minutes at a time, is recommended.
 Do not apply ice directly on your skin, rather wrap it in a cloth or towel or, better yet, use a cold wrap that fits easily and comfortably to your body.

 Applying cold to your tender bursa and rotator cuff is the first step in treating your bursitis.
-Then begin Deep Tissue Therapy treatments through use of the T•Shellz Wrap® to continue the healing process.
+Then begin Circulatory Boost treatments through use of the T•Shellz Wrap® to continue the healing process.

-After severe inflammation and swelling is reduced you can really start to work on repairing your shoulder bursitis through the use of a shoulder T•Shellz Wrap®.
-The T•Shellz Wrap® increases the amount of blood that flows naturally to deep tissue in your shoulder to nourish your bursa and accelerate it's healing rate.
+After severe inflammation and swelling is reduced you can really start to work on enhancing blood flow to the shoulder area through the use of a shoulder T•Shellz Wrap®.
+The T•Shellz Wrap® increases the amount of blood that flows naturally to tissue in your shoulder to nourish the area and help maximize the ability of the body to work on healing tissue.

 Bursae naturally receive very little blood supply and when you stop moving your shoulder because it hurts the blood flow is reduced even further, limiting your body's natural ability to heal itself.

-By treating your bursa with Deep Tissue Therapy you can increase your body's blood supply to the shoulder and increase your body's natural healing power.
+By treating your bursa with Circulatory Boost you can increase your body's blood supply to the shoulder and increase your body's natural healing power.

 A Shoulder T•Shellz Wrap® is the tool you need to treat your sore shoulder because it speeds healing and relaxes the surrounding muscles, tendons and ligaments.
-Through a process we call Deep Tissue Regeneration Therapy, soft tissue in the shoulder are safely and gently stimulated.
-Your body responds with a rapid increase in blood flow to the area, increasing the supply of oxygen and nutrients to injured tissue cells to promote healing.
+Through a process we call Circulation Boost, soft tissue in the shoulder are safely and gently stimulated.
+Your body responds with a rapid increase in blood flow to the area, increasing the supply of oxygen and nutrients to injured tissue to promote healing.
 Our Shoulder T•Shellz Wrap® provides effective, non-invasive, non-addictive pain relief and healing with no side effects.

 With these simple and safe home treatment therapies - a Cold Compress or Ice Pack + Shoulder T•Shellz Wrap® treatments, you will notice significantly reduced pain and an significant improvement in the healing speed of your injured bursae.